berkimbayev/kinnow/README.md

   <h3 align="center">The Cinema of the Future</h3>
 </p>

 #
+###
 ### Background Story
-Kinnow was a startup I was working on between March and August 2019 (before COVID-19).
-The goal was to develop a new approach to design and build movie theaters.
+Kinnow was a startup I was working between March and August 2019 (before COVID-19).
+The goal was to change the way people watch movies.
+In particular, to develop a new approach to design and build movie theaters.
 There was no projection system.
 Only a bright and colorful LED-display - set at an optimal angle, slightly above the audience.
 This solution solves 3 major drawbacks of existing theaters: (a) distraction, (b) discomfort, (c) inequality between the rows and seats.
 Additionally, it was possible to develop a proprietary software to manage all screens and ticket sales from one computer.
 The business model was to license a theater design, a software, and a brand to movie distributors around the world (which is similar to IMAX and Dolby Cinema).
 But this startup failed and now it's an open source project.

 #
+###
-### Traditional Design
+### Traditional Theater Design
 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/06.png" alt="" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/05.png" alt="" width="32%"/>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/04.png" alt="" width="32%"/>
 </p>

-(soon)
+The first movie theaters were converted from classic stage theaters more than 100 years ago.
+Since then, the theater design hasn't changed much.
+And just because of this design, almost all cinemas in the world have three serious drawbacks:

 <p>
   <img src="https://github.com/berkimbayev/kinnow/blob/main/assets/03a.png" alt="" width="32%"/>